gagoar/alohomora/readme.md

 }
 ```

-When the command is invoked it will take the key `alohomora` as configuration.
+When the command is invoked it will look for the `alohomora` configuration block.

 ```bash
 (my-package)$ npm run secrets